 To paraphrase the saying attributed to Abraham Lincoln laws without enforcement are just good pieces advice.
 Stakeholders in the fight against child trafficking like the International Justice Mission (IJM) in Ghana have found this to be especially true.

-It’s fine to accept that the wheels of justice grind slowly.
+It’s fine to accept that the wheels of grind slowly.
 The problem in Ghana appears to be forcing the wheel from a state of stasis.
-Many children are trafficked from their villages to work in the fishing industry around the lake.
+Many children are trafficked from their villages to work in the fishing industry around the Volta Lake.
 After about a year of full operations, where the IJM has engaged in about five rescue missions on the Volta Lake in 2018, a number of gaps in the fight against child trafficking have become apparent.

 “Not all kids can go back home [if rescued], maybe their parents have died or maybe they are from Togo or Nigeria or they don’t even know where they live,” Mr. Lathrop reminded.

 But the most important gap remains the lack of enforcement of the laws, which is necessary to turn the tide of child trafficking.